biuqiaqia/Uris-Program-Code/README.md

 % SaZ
 % Max_PRN
 % Max_Residual

-folders "goGPS", "fsaxen-ParforProgMon-f99c6f0", "gtsam_toolbox-master" are all the required environmental configuration files, such as the required functions or toolkits.
+### Folders "goGPS", "fsaxen-ParforProgMon-f99c6f0", "gtsam_toolbox-master"
+are all the required environmental configuration files, such as the required functions or toolkits.

+## Datatag
-## Code zzy_skymask_generation_f.m
+### Code zzy_skymask_generation_f.m
 is a Matlab code for marking the GNSS data type.
 Using kml files containing corresponding building information. type 0 is NLOS type 1 is LOS